-- (1).
-Upon receipt of a recommendation from the Dean, the Provost must first ensure that the case has proceeded according to the requirements established by this Handbook. - (2).
-The Provost may, upon receipt of the recommendation, convene a meeting of the appropriate Academic Dean, the chair of the committee, the department chair and, if appropriate, one other representative of the department to review the case. - (3).
-If the Provost recommends promotion and/or the award of tenure, he or she will send his or her recommendation and all relevant materials to the President for submission to the Board of Trustees. - (4).
-A decision by the Provost to deny promotion and/or the award of tenure terminates the promotion and/or tenure process. - (5).
-If the recommendation of the Provost differs from that of the Dean, the Provost must submit a written explanation of his or her decision to the President, the Dean, the department, and the candidate.
+(1).
+Upon receipt of a recommendation from the Dean, the Provost must first ensure that the case has proceeded according to the requirements established by this Handbook.

+(2).
+The Provost may, upon receipt of the recommendation, convene a meeting of the appropriate Academic Dean, the chair of the committee, the department chair and, if appropriate, one other representative of the department to review the case.

+(3).
+If the Provost recommends promotion and/or the award of tenure, they will send their recommendation and all relevant materials to the President for submission to the Board of Trustees.

+(4).
+A decision by the Provost to deny promotion and/or the award of tenure terminates the promotion and/or tenure process.

+(5).
+If the recommendation of the Provost differs from that of the Dean, the Provost must submit a written explanation of their decision to the President, the Dean, the department, and the candidate.